T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - "Profile auto switch" - Switch between profiles available automatically, according of applications start and finish.
 This also block manual profile selection (default - off).
 - "Do not switch for desktop" - If enabled, profile auto switch will not change profile, if start menu/tray/desktop selected (default - off).
 - "Disable AWCC" - Application will check active Alienware Control Centre service at the each start and will try to stop it (and start back upon exit).
 It will require "Run as administrator" privilege (default - off).
-- "Esif temperature" - Read hardware device temperature counters.
-If disabled, only system-wide ones will be read.
-It's useful for some Dell and Alienware systems, but also provide a lot of component temperature readings.
+- "ESIF sensors" - Read hardware devices data.
+If disabled, Power measure and Thermal zone temperature sensors not avaliable.
 It will require "Run as administrator" privilege (default - off).
-- "Enable fan control" - Enables all fan control functionality, if possible.
+- "Enable fan control" - Enables fan and power control functionality, if avaliable for you hardware.

 ## Keyboard shortcuts